michellehudson/magmadiver/README.md

 MAGMADIVER
 ==========
 Magmadiver is the name of an episode of Neon Genesis Evangelion.
 I think it's cool.
-It was the first thing I thought of when creating my repo for the project.
+It was the first thing I thought of when creating my repo for the project, so that's what I called it.
 ----------

 Michelle learns python.
 Watch as she does so using Zed Shaw's [Learn Python the Hard Way](http://learnpythonthehardway.org).